polo2ro/jurassic/README.md

 # jurassic

-A javascript library for manipulating periods.
+A javascript library for periods manipulations.

 The library contain 2 base objects to handle periods:

 * jurassic.Era: a group of periods
 * jurassic.Period: a period with a start date and end date